Generic Name: empagliflozin and metformin (Oral route)

 This medicine should be taken with meals to help reduce unwanted stomach effects that may occur during the first few weeks.

 Swallow the tablet whole.
 Do not crush, break, or chew it.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For oral dosage form (extended-release tablets)

-- Adults—At first, 1 or 2 tablets per day with food.
-Your doctor may increase your dose as needed.
+- Adults—At first, 1 or 2 tablets a day with food.
+Your doctor may increase your dose as needed and tolerated.
 However, the dose is usually not more than 1 tablet of 10 or 25 mg of empagliflozin and 1000 mg of metformin once a day, or 2 tablets of 5 mg or 12.5 mg of empagliflozin and 1000 mg of metformin once a day.

 - Children—Use and dose must be determined by your doctor.